 If you want to break up Excel spreadsheet workbooks so that the sheets are within different workbooks you can achieve this by cutting and pasting the sheets out into a new workbook.
-You may want to do this to protect sensitive information or to allow different people to work on different parts of a spreadsheet.
+You may want to do this to protect sensitive information (helps with POPIA and GDPR) or to allow different people to work on different parts of a spreadsheet.

 In the example below in one workbook we have a costing and a price list.
 The formula looks at the Price List sheet to get the prices.
 However, we want to split the workbook so that the price list is in a separate workbook but still linked to the costing sheet.

 To achieve this you simply need to move one of the sheets into another workbook or a new workbook.
 You can right click on the sheet name and choose Move or Copy as shown below